pro-coder99/shared-orm-library/README.md

 ## Usage

-1. Import the database connection from `src/db.js`.
+1. Import the database connection from `src/dbConnectionPostgre.js`.
-2. Import the models from `src/models.js`.